 This will take you to the Colorado Department of Revenue.
 Sales tax licenses are required to operate a retail food establishment.

-Regulations, food safety signs and training, and regulation explanation documents.
+Regulations, food safety signs and regulation explanation documents.

 Additional licensing may be required.